 JOURNAL ENTRIES.
 The semester long project is a Developmental (Auto)biography or DAP.
-It consists of a 8 weekly entries, of 350-500 words over 10 weeks.
+It consists of 6 weekly journal entries of 350-500 words over 10 weeks.
 You have two possibilities to upload your entry: either you type directly in the submission box or you write your entry on a word doc and you upload it through the browser button.